INNVTV/NetCore-Clean-Architecture/README.md

 ## Email
 Use the IEmailService interface to implement your email service provider.
 The default implementation within this project uses SendGrid.

-## Tests
+## Unit Testing
 ![xunit-logo](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/xunit-logo.png)

-Testing projects are in the "Test" folder on the root.
+Basic unit tests are located in the "Test" folder and use XUnit.
 An XUnit project is used for each class library in the Core namespace.

+## Integration Testing
+**Core.Application** is designed to use many external resource.
+A fully fleshed out set of integration and system tests shoudld be developed alongside your implementation within your build and release pipleline.

 ## Recommended Deployment Scenario